Cherry Tomato Cobbler

 You better get yourself a serving of Cherry Tomato Cobbler before it’s all gone!

 All of us packed in the food that night.
-I served this casserole as a side to Apricot Glazed Ham along with 4 other casseroles, including Baked Onions, Pesto Red Potatoes, Creamy Spinach Gratin and Gluten Free Carrot Souffle.
+The first time I made this casserole I served it as a side to Apricot Glazed Ham along with 4 other casseroles.
+Those casseroles included Baked Onions, Pesto Red Potatoes, Creamy Spinach Gratin and Gluten Free Carrot Souffle.
 I also made homemade bread, a huge tossed salad, and four different desserts including Apple and Peach Dumplings and Pumpkin Dump Cake.
 All of us ate more than our share of everything.